Tolsa/forest-doc/knowledge-base.md

 Yes.
 UI configurations are specific to environments.
 By default, you run Forest in the dev environment.
 You can create a new environment in the project settings.

+### Should we share the development environment or should each dev create their own?
+<span class="l-category">All products</span>

+We recommend that each developer should have its own development environment.

+### When something is configured in one environment, how do you propagate the setup (i.e. dev -> staging -> prod)?
+<span class="l-category">All products</span>

+To deploy a change from environment to another, you can use the "Copy layout configuration" feature in your project settings -> Environments.
+We recommend first to deploy from dev to staging, and then from staging to production.

 ## Maintenance

 ### Is it maintained?